A Bit of Background on Endangered Species and Animals

 The sub-species of gorilla known as the mountain gorilla exists in the wild in two small regions: the Virunga Volcanoes region at the borders of Uganda, Rwanda, and the Democratic Republic of Congo, and the Bwindi Impenetrable National Park in Uganda.

-Black Rhino Facts
+5. Black Rhino

 - Scientific name: Diceros bicornis